CodeForChico/Website1.0/README.md

     origin  https://github.com/CodeForChico/Website1.0 (push)

 ## Spin up a new Dev Sesh from Scratch
-Again this won't be perfect:
+*Again this won't be perfect:*
-    1 - clone the CodeForChico/Website1.0 repo - you will need MAIN and MASTER branches 2 - you need like node.js and stuff.
+    1. clone the CodeForChico/Website1.0 repo - you will need MAIN and MASTER branches
+    2. you need like node.js and stuff.
 I think you run npm install on your locol repo? to make sure you have all the pakage dependencies you need locally?
 I am new at this.
 You also need to have git installed.
 I use WSL for my git on windows, but i had to install git for windows, and set my globals in order for npm run deploy in step 5 to work right.
-    3 - If you get it right, you should be able to then run npm start and you'll have a dev session running with a local server and a browser session with the app at local host.
+    3. if you get it right, you should be able to then run npm start and you'll have a dev session running with a local server and a browser session with the app at local host.
-    4 - Dev should only be done in the src directory.
+    4. dev should only be done in the src directory.
 Once you have your stuff working locally, commit the changes to MAIN repo remote (github)
-    5 - stop you dev session and run npm run deploy, this will publish the production copy to CodeForChico.
+    5. stop your dev session and run npm run deploy, this will publish the production copy to CodeForChico.
 If you get errors here, which I did, a lot, i needed to install git. reach out to paul.davis@codeforchico.org if you get stuck.

 ## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+*From here down is the create-react-app boilerplade README - im not ready to part with it yet* This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts